dotnet/roslyn/docs/features/deconstruction.md

 ###Deconstruction-assignment (deconstruction into existing variables):

 This doesn't introduce any changes to the language grammar.
-We have an `assignment-expression` (also simply called `assignment` in the C# grammar) where the `unary-expression` (the left-hand-side) is a `tuple-expression`.
+We have an *assignment-expression* (also simply called *assignment* in the C# grammar) where the *unary-expression* (the left-hand-side) is a *tuple-expression*.
 In short, what this does in the general case is find a `Deconstruct` method on the expression on the right-hand-side of the assignment, invoke it with the appropriate number of `out var` parameters, converts those output values (if needed) and assign them to the variables on the left-hand-side.
 And in the special case where the expression on the right-hand-side is a tuple (tuple expression or tuple type), then the elements of the tuple can be assigned to the variables on the left-hand-side without needing to call `Deconstruct`.

 If the left-hand-side is nested the process will be repeated.
 For instance, in `(x, (y, z)) = deconstructable;`, `deconstructable` will be deconstructed into two parts and its second part will be further deconstructed.

 In the case where the expression on the right is a tuple expression, it is first given a type.
 So in `long x; string y; (x, y) = (1, null);` the literals on the right-hand-side are typed as `long` and `string` before the deconstruction even starts, which means that no conversions will be needed during the deconstruction steps.

-We noted already that tuples (which are syntactic sugar for the `System.ValueTuple` underlying type) don't need to invoke Deconstruct.
+We noted already that tuples (which are syntactic sugar for the `System.ValueTuple` underlying type) don't need to invoke `Deconstruct`.
 The .Net framework also includes a set of `System.Tuple` types.
-Those are not recognized as C# tuples, and so will rely on the `Deconstruct` pattern.
+Those are not recognized as C# tuples, and so will rely on the *Deconstruct* pattern.
 Those `Deconstruct` methods will be provided as extension methods for `System.Tuple` for up to 3 nestings deep (that is 21 elements).

-A deconstruction-assignment returns a tuple value which is shaped and typed like the left-hand-side and holds the (converted) parts resulting from deconstruction.
+A *deconstruction-assignment* returns a tuple value which is shaped and typed like the left-hand-side and holds the (converted) parts resulting from deconstruction.

 #### Evaluation order

-The evaluation order can be summarized as: (1) all the side-effects on the left-hand-side, (2) all the Deconstruct invocations (if not tuple), (3) conversions (if needed), and (4) assignments.
+The evaluation order can be summarized as: (1) all the side-effects on the left-hand-side, (2) all the `Deconstruct` invocations (if not tuple), (3) conversions (if needed), and (4) assignments.

 In the general case, the lowering for deconstruction-assignment would translate: `(expressionX, expressionY, expressionZ) = expressionRight` into: